The Ultimate Guide to Abrasive Blasting

 FAQs about Abrasive Blasting

-Although “sandblasting” and “abrasive blasting” are commonly used in industry today, they generally describe the same process: using airborne abrasives to remove the top layer of a substrate, coating, contaminant, or corrosion.
+Not exactly, they are often used interchangeably but may utilize different materials and have different processes.
+But sandblasting and abrasive blasting generally describe the similar process: using airborne abrasives to remove the top layer of a substrate, coating, contaminant, or corrosion.

 A 1974 recommendation from the National Institute for Occupational Safety and Health (NIOSH) recommended that silica sand (or any other substance containing more than 1 percent crystalline silica) be prohibited as an abrasive blasting material because workers are at risk of developing silicosis and risk is difficult to control.